CoryG89/BigEvent/docs/git.md

     git push origin master

-If the code is ready to be pushed up to the main repository, you can go there and click Pull Request in order to submit them for merging into the main repo.
+If the code is ready to be pushed up to the main repository, you can go to your fork and click Pull Request in order to submit them for merging into the main repo.
 If other commmits are added to the main repository from other team member forks then you can pull them down with the command

     git pull upstream master

 You could also pull from a remote that pointed to a team members forked remote repo such as mine

     git pull cory master

 [git]: http://git-scm.com
 [git-docs]: http://git-scm.com/docs